torstenboettjer/sandbox/README.md

 # Engineering Workplace

-Managing a homogeneous development environment on local desktops ensures consistency, reduces configuration issues, and streamlines the development process.
-Combining the nix package manager with git repositories allows for a management of local environments through configuration files.
-It ensure that all team members use the same configuration, tracks change and allows rollback without abstraction of the runtime environment.
+Managing a homogenous development environment for Linux services on local desktops ensures consistency, reduces configuration issues, and streamlines the development process for cloud services.
+The nix package manager allows to compose the operating system declaratively to manage local environments through configuration files shared in a git repository.
+It enables a smooth move from development to production and ensures that all team members use the same configuration, tracks change and allows rollback without abstraction of the runtime environment, the network and the storage interface.

 ## Toolset

-* **[Linux Development Environment](https://chromeos.dev/en/linux)**: Ubuntu VM that enables developers to run Linux apps for development alongside the usual ChromeOS desktop & apps.
+* **[Linux Development Environment](https://chromeos.dev/en/linux)**: A Debian VM that allows developers to run Linux apps for development alongside the usual desktop and applications.
-* **[VS Code](https://code.visualstudio.com/docs/setup/linux)**: Cross-platform code editor developed by Microsoft supporting a wide range of programming languages.
+* **[Nix Packetmanager](https://nixos.org/)**: Linux package manager that enables reproducible and declarative builds for virtual machines, the home manager ensures a homogenous toolset.
-* **[Nix Packet Manager](https://nixos.org/)**: Linux package manager that enables reproducible and declarative builds for virtual machines.
+* **[Direnv](https://direnv.net/)**: Shell extension that loads and unloads environment variables depending on the current directory.
-* **[devenv.sh](https://devenv.sh/)**: A shell that is using Nix for the definition of reproducible and composable development environments.
+* **[Process-compose](https://f1bonacc1.github.io/process-compose/)**: Command-line utility that facilitates the management of processes without further abstraction.
-* **[process-compose](https://f1bonacc1.github.io/process-compose/)**: Command-line utility that facilitates the management of processes similar to docker compose but on a local machine.
+* **[Devenv.sh](https://devenv.sh/)**: A shell script for the definition of reproducible and composable development environments.

 ## Linux Developer Environment